lukstafi/ppx_minidebug/README.md

 `Minidebug_runtime.Debug_ch` appends to log files, so you need to delete them as appropriate for your convenience.

-The `PrintBox` logs are the prettiest, I could not get the `Format`-functor-based output look the way I wanted.
+The `PrintBox` logs are the prettiest, I could not get the `Pp_format`-functor-based output look the way I wanted.
 The `Flushing` logs enable [Log Inspector (sub-millisecond)](https://marketplace.visualstudio.com/items?itemName=lukstafi.loginspector-submillisecond) flame graphs.
 One should be able to get other logging styles to work with `Log Inspector` by configuring its regexp patterns.

 `ppx_minidebug` and `minidebug_runtime` can be installed using `opam` in the normal way. `minidebug_runtime` depends on `printbox` and `ptime`, and only optionally on `base` (for the s-expression functionality).